After a prolonged period of relative underperformance, could emerging-market equities be set for a renaissance?

 - US consumer price inflation (CPI) has probably peaked, with headline CPI down from a high of 9.1% in June to 6.5% in December.
-While the Federal Reserve (Fed) appears to be set to raise rates further, it has already done a lot – raising the upper band from 0.25% to 4.5%, with some estimating that rates may peak at 5.1%.
+Meanwhile, the Federal Reserve (Fed) appears to be set to raise rates further, it has already done a lot – raising the upper band from 0.25% to 4.5%, with some estimating that rates may peak at 5.1%.
 As the global macro slowdown finally starts to catch up with the US, during the final throes of Fed rate hikes, it is certainly plausible that market participants gain further conviction in a scenario where both the US dollar and US interest rates face sustainable downward pressure.
 This is usually a positive setup for EM equities.
 Both the US yield curve and the dollar have already been drifting lower in recent months, as we potentially move past peak rate expectations.
-Of course, it is far from clear whether US CPI can fall to and/or stabilise around the 2% targeted level; however, the stance that inflation remains stubbornly stuck above 2% strikes us as an already consensual point of view.
+Of course, it is far from clear whether US CPI can fall to and/or stabilize around the 2% targeted level; however, the stance that inflation remains stubbornly stuck above 2% strikes us as an already consensual point of view.

 - EM countries are broadly ahead of the curve in this inflation cycle – almost every major EM region either has well-anchored low inflation or positive real rates (those few with higher inflation and negative real rates at least have higher real rates than the US).
 Granted, some countries, like Turkey, are experiencing dramatic unanchored inflation, but they do not represent meaningful parts of the index.
 Brazil, a typical weak link in EMs, has already hiked its policy rate from 2% to 13.75%, with headline CPI having fallen from 12.1% to 5.8% over the eight months to the end of 2022.

 So, what do we believe with high conviction, then?

 First, we think that EM equities are a worthwhile strategic allocation.
 EM and frontier countries account for two thirds of the world’s population, and a higher proportion of the world’s younger population.
-They account for around 38% of the world’s nominal GDP, a figure which is growing.
-This compares to a much higher 50.1% of the world’s PPP-adjusted GDP, which is a better reflection of the real volume of economic activity.
+The 20 biggest emerging markets account for 34% of the world’s nominal GDP, a figure which is growing, and around 46% of the world’s PPP-adjusted GDP, which is a better reflection of the real volume of economic activity.
 Yet they encompass well under 10% of global capital allocations.
-These countries account for 58% of global CO2 emissions, and rising, so will be the necessary home for the majority of future energy-transition investments.
+EM and frontier countries account for around two thirds of global CO2 emissions, and rising, so will be the necessary home for the majority of future energy-transition investments.
 For us, it is only in EMs that you can find such a range of opportunities, namely: